 They are also a restaurant and a café during the day, if you are not that much into the clubbing scene and still want to check it out.

-(Almost) all the restaurants are around Södermalm, because that’s where my friend lives and it’s one of the coolest areas of Stockholm anyways.
+(Almost) all the restaurants are around Södermalm, because that’s where we spent most of our time and it’s a pretty cool area of Stockholm as well.

 What else do you have to know about Stockholm?